Cruedy/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    I wanted to do the prework by just reading the instructions and not looking at the code that was provided, so I ended up having a lot of smaller errors that took me a while to find.
 I also had trouble testing the javascript in the project.
 I ended up having to use window alerts to print things out from the functions.
-I ended up using a large portion of my time, writing code on my own, then checking it side-by-side with the provided code.
+This used a large portion of my time because I wrote the code on my own, then had to check it side-by-side with the provided code.
 I also needed to add a lot of extra comments to help keep track of what certain variables or blocks of code were doing.
 When I started adding my additional features, I struggled to figure out what I wanted the interface to look like.
 I would add new features, but then the site would end up looking too messy, so I had to keep making adjustments.
 I wanted the game to be a 3x3 square, so I had to add breaks to create